pityka/3DTS/README.md

 Quick Start Using AWS EC2
 -------------------------
 1. Launch an r4.4xlarge EC2 instance (Amazon Linux AMI) with a 600GB EBS volume.
 2. Download install.then.run.sh and run from the EBS volume.
+Please note that EC2/ftp issues may require manual download of files from GenCode (see Comments in install.then.run.sh).
 ~~~
 ./install.then.run.sh > log
 ~~~